-In the year 2006, the USA was again the predominant country of origin, followed by Russia.
-However, supposedly illegal contents can also be found on host-servers located in countries like South Korea, Spain, Japan and Thailand.
+Like in the years before, the presumable country of origin of the possibly illegal contents in the year 2007 was often the USA, followed by Panama and Russia.
+However, supposedly illegal contents can also be found on host-servers located in countries like South Korea, China, Taiwan and Japan.